 - Ultrasound-guided biopsies: You will lie on a padded table on their back.
 This procedure utilizes sound waves to assist the radiologist with placing a special biopsy needle into the breast lesion.

 - MRI-guided biopsies: You will lie on a padded table on your stomach.
-Their breast will be placed through an opening in the top of the table.
+We will place the breast through an opening in the top of the table.
 The technologist will position the breast to localize the area of concern.
-Some compression will be required to maintain proper positioning during the procedure.
+Some compression will be required to maintain proper positioning.
 A needle is placed into the breast lesion under MRI guidance.
 Our radiologist will remove small tissue samples from the area of concern.

 After your biopsy we will place a small titanium clip or marker in your breast at the biopsy site to easily identify the area that was biopsied.
 You will not feel or notice the clip, and the clips are not associated with any health risks.